Health And Safety

 • What else is reasonably practicable?

 Write it down.
-A simple risk matrix (low/medium/high) works fine.
+Practically speaking, a simple risk matrix (low/medium/high) works fine.
 The act of writing forces clarity.

 4. Apply the hierarchy of controls

 This is where most small businesses go wrong.
-They jump straight to "be careful" or "wear PPE."
-That's the last resort.
+Because of that, they jump straight to "be careful" or "wear PPE. " That's the last resort.

 Elimination — Get rid of the hazard.
 Stop using that corrosive cleaner.
 Automate the heavy lifting.
 Close the roof access hatch permanently.